python/cpython/Doc/tutorial/inputoutput.rst

 writing.
 The *mode* argument is optional; ``'r'`` will be assumed if it's omitted.

-On Windows and the Macintosh, ``'b'`` appended to the mode opens the file in binary mode, so there are also modes like ``'rb'``, ``'wb'``, and ``'r+b'``.
-Windows makes a distinction between text and binary files; the end-of-line characters in text files are automatically altered slightly when data is read or written.
-This behind-the-scenes modification to file data is fine for ASCII text files, but it'll corrupt binary data like that in :file:`JPEG` or :file:`EXE` files.
-Be very careful to use binary mode when reading and writing such files.
-On Unix, it doesn't hurt to append a ``'b'`` to the mode, so you can use it platform-independently for all binary files.
+Normally, files are opened in :dfn:`text mode`, that means, you read and write strings from and to the file, which are encoded in a specific encoding (the default being UTF-8).  ``'b'`` appended to the mode opens the file in :dfn:`binary mode`: now the data is read and written in the form of bytes objects.
+This mode should be used for all files that don't contain text.

+In text mode, the default is to convert platform-specific line endings (``\n`` on Unix, ``\r\n`` on Windows) to just ``\n`` on reading and ``\n`` back to platform-specific line endings on writing.
 This behind-the-scenes modification to file data is fine for text files, but will corrupt binary data like that in :file:`JPEG` or :file:`EXE` files.
 Be very careful to use binary mode when reading and writing such files.

 .. _tut-filemethods: